 Shortly after I signed the contract, but before I started, I realised that I would not be able to fully comply with Oracle’s local ‘Business Smart’ dress code.
 Because I wear a leg brace, I can only wear trainers and there just aren’t any that fit within that dress code.
 While this may seem like a small thing, when you are still in the process of trying to come to terms with having a disability, the last thing you want, is to be ‘an exception’.
 I felt bad having to write to my new manager, asking her if this was going to be an issue, but did so nonetheless.
 Her reply came back the following day: “Sacha, I hired you for your brain and what you will bring to the team, not your sense of fashion”.
 I don’t think I ever told her but that one simple email gave me such an instant sense of belonging that it made me cry.
 With one simple sentence, and without making a big deal out of it, she told me that my disability would never be an issue.

-Oracle’s recognition of International Day for Persons with Disabilities and upcoming employee resource group launch signifies the importance of our support for employees living with, or caring for family with, disabilities, both visible and invisible.
+Oracle’s recognition of International Day for Persons with Disabilities and new employee resource group for diverse abilities signifies the importance of our support for employees living with, or caring for family with, disabilities, both visible and invisible. .

 If you are looking to join a company that helps all people reach their full potential, I encourage you to explore careers at Oracle.